shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

 Since the original repo used the MIT License, a copy of the MIT License has also been included in this sub-folder.

-Dependencies: pytorch, timm (requires searching on conda-forge)
+Dependencies: pytorch, timm (requires searching on conda-forge), wandb